swiftlang/swift-evolution/proposals/0019-package-manager-testing.md

 we intend to build debug builds with testability by default.

 It is desirable that modules that are built for testing can identify this fact in their sources.
-Thus we will provide a define `-DSWIFT_TEST` for such test modules.
-This will be applied to any external dependencies specified in a `Pacakge.swift` `testDependencies` section (an existing feature).
+Thus at a future time we will provide a define.

 ### Test Frameworks